 By Bobby Owsinski • March 11, 2013 This article is provided by Bobby Owsinski.
 Here’s an excerpt from The Ultimate Guitar Tone Handbook, available here.
 Just like most things in life, something that seems so simple on the outside is very intricate on the inside and a pickup is no exception.
 Here are the numerous factors that contribute to a pickup’s sound. • The number of turns or winding.
 This is the number of turns of wire around the bobbin of the pickup.
 The more turns, the louder the pickup, but the worse the high-frequency response becomes.
 The number of turns is measured by the electronic resistance of the wire, which is measured in ohms.
 The higher the ohms value, the hotter the pickup but the less high-frequency response you’ll have.
 Humbucking pickups have more resistance than a single coil because there are more turns of wire, which is why they’re hotter and have less high end. • Type of wire used.
 The diameter and insulation determines the number of windings that can fit on a bobbin, which will determine the resistance, which determines the output, etc. • Type of winding method used.
 Nany of the pickups in the early days of the electric guitar were wound by hand, which meant that there were more or less than the required number of windings on the bobbin, and an uneven wind would also affect the capacitance of the pickup, which can cause a peak in the frequency response.
 This problem was virtually eliminated when manufacturers switched to machine winding, but while every pickup was now the same, some of the magic that occasionally came from a hand-wound pickup also disappeared. • The type of magnets used.
 Although Alnico (a blend of aluminum, nickel and cobalt) is the alloy of choice for most pickups, occasionally you’ll find pickups made of other materials such as ceramic or neodymium.
 This will affect the strength of the magnetic field which we’ll cover next. • The strength of the magnets used.
 Magnets used for pickups are categorized by strength on a scale of two to five with five being the strongest.
 A stronger magnet will produce a louder and brighter sound while a weaker one will produce one that’s warmer.
 Read the rest of this post 1 2 About Bobby Bobby Owsinski Music Industry Veteran and Technical Consultant Bobby Owsinski is an author, producer, music industry veteran and technical consultant who has written numerous books covering all aspects of audio recording.
-For more information and to acquire a copy of The Recording Engineer’s Handbook be sure to check out his website.
-Comments Leave a Reply Cancel reply Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Tagged with: Bobby Owsinski Instruments Recording Techniques · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
+To read more from Bobby, and to acquire copies of his outstanding books such as The Recording Engineer’s Handbook, be sure to check out his website at www.bobbyowsinski.com. http://www.bobbyowsinski.com/ Comments Have something to say about this PSW content?
+Leave a comment!
+Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
+Your email address will not be published.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
+Tagged with: Bobby Owsinski Instruments Recording Techniques · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
 Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.